 The Living in Bear Country video (20 min.) provides practical advice on minimizing problems with bears in the places that people live.
 It is the consensus opinion of leading experts on living safely in bear country.
 Living in Bear Country shows how a few simple adjustments to your daily routine can reduce the risk of property damage and human injury from bears.

 If bears start frequenting places where people live, then it’s time for the entire community to acknowledge the problem and work together.
 By living responsibly in bear country both individuals and communities can help prevent many bear deaths and keep themselves safer.
 You can view the script here.

-Copies of these videso can be purchased online from Distribution Access or by calling 1-800-665-4121.
-They can be purchased for home use or with Public Presentation Rights (PPR), which means they are licenced to allow showings to non-paying audiences.
-PPR sets also can be purchased from Kodiak Wildlife Products Inc.
+Copies of these videso can be purchased online from Kodiak Wildlife Products Inc. They can be purchased for home use or with Public Presentation Rights (PPR), which means they are licenced to allow showings to non-paying audiences.

 For Whistler Residents:

 Bear Smart Whistler Resident’s Guide – download.